goepfert/MachineLearning/neural_network/examples/doodle/readme.md

 - 28x28 = 784 inputs
 - 196 hidden nodes (kind of arbitrary choice)
-- 13 outputs
+- 14 outputs

 The output array was [One-Hot](https://machinelearningmastery.com/why-one-hot-encode-data-in-machine-learning/) encoded to match the desired classification purpose.

+The number of parameters are
+- $(784+1)\cdot196 = 153860$ for the first layer
+- $(196+1)\cdot14 = 2758$ for the output layer

+And in total 156618 parameters.
+This is quite a lot for such a fairly simple task.

 **Training process**

-- Select all 13 pre-converted datasets (100 apples, 100 bananas etc.)
+- Select all 14 pre-converted datasets (100 apples, 100 bananas etc.)
 - Randomly select one image from the combined dataset, generated One_hot output array
 - Train and repeat
 - Display Loss function after a couple of _hidden trainings_ and the last training image